 Booking an Aeroplan mini-RTW is hands down the best redemption value for your Aeroplan miles.
 Typically, when you book your Aeroplan miles, you will fly to one destination and back.
-However, by using the Aeroplan mini-RTW method, you can go to three destinations instead of one!
+However, with the new Aeroplan mini-RTW method, you can have a total of 11 stopovers and 16 segments!

 This is an amazing value for your miles and allows you to visit more places around the world.

 Keep in mind, the Aeroplan mini-RTW is quite an advanced strategy and if you are a complete beginner, I recommend you read my article first on the Starter’s Guide to Travel Hacking Part 1: Flights to get some basic knowledge on how Aeroplan works.

 Don’t forget to read this article to see how the new Air Canada Aeroplan program works.